niconicolii/ieso-predictor/README.md

   - [ ] add weather display on website
   - [ ] integrate weather data into DB into AWS S3
   - [ ] integrate weather data into sagemaker
   - [ ] display predicted weather data on website

+### March 18, 2024 notes
+- created toggles for start/end date, and check box for different granularities
+- App.jsx is able to get checkbox and date selections from Toggle.jsx
+- next steps:
+  - API need to allow input of date and granularities
+  - react send request according to date and gran selections
+    - default request on mount
+    - send new request onChange
+    - repeat request every 5 minutes (?)
+  - more granularities including data analysis